22 pet friendly plants perfect for your apartment

 • Holiday Cacti: A green cactus that blooms the cutest pink flowers, a holiday cacti looks interesting and its vibrant colours will be a hit in every room.

-• Dragon Fruit: Did you know that dragon fruit actually grow on a cactus?
+• Dragon Fruit: Did you know that dragon fruit actually grows on a cactus?
 Now you do!
 Try to grow this plant from seeds next time you’re eating a dragon fruit and create a plant that’s fun to watch grow and non-toxic for your pet friends.

 • Burro’s Tail: A succulent that also can cascade, hang it up in a basket and watch it grow.
 Place it near a window that receives partial shade throughout the day and you should have a thriving plant.